eiabea/tempea-api/README.md

 2. Add the calendar of your service account (e.g.: tempea@tempea.iam.gserviceaccount.com)

-3. Create a new event in this calendar with the desired temperature in the summery (e.g.: 21.5)
+3. Create a new event in this calendar with the desired temperature in the summary (e.g.: 21.5)

 <p align="center">
   <a href="https://raw.githubusercontent.com/eiabea/tempea-api/master/images/calendar_event.png" target="_blank">